 Nasi Lemak with Sambal Chilli Ikan Bilis

-Normally, nasi lemak is served in Malaysia as a street food or hawker food, with the rice and accompaniments wrapped in banana leaves with brown paper or newspaper.
+Normally, they serve nasi lemak in Malaysia as a street food or hawker food.
+With the rice and accompaniments wrapped in banana leaves with brown paper or newspaper.
 Traditionally, a favourite breakfast dish, but now its available all day for any meals.
-Due to the popularity of this dish, there are a big variety of side dishes served by many different chefs or home cooks according to their preferences.
-Some examples are chicken curry, fried chicken pieces, beef rendang, sambal prawns or sotong (calamari), fried eggs, small fried fish like yellowtail scad (yellow trevally fish) or sardine, and assam (tamarind) prawns.
+Due to the popularity of this dish, there are a big variety of side dishes.
+Served by many different chefs or home cooks according to their preferences.
+Some examples are chicken curry, fried chicken pieces, beef rendang and sambal prawns or sotong (calamari).
+As well as fried eggs, small fried fish like yellowtail scad (yellow trevally fish) or sardine, and assam (tamarind) prawns.
 Other vegetarian side dishes are sambal kangkong (water spinach), long beans and achar (pickled vegetables) are also available.
-Malaysian Chinese will also add Hakka braised pork with woodear black fungus mushroom.
+Malaysian Chinese will also add Pork and Black Fungus Stew.

 Nasi Lemak with Sambal Chilli Ikan Bilis